Spring Feasts of the Lord - 2018

 Feast Number 3: (3rd day after Passover) The Feast of First-fruits, on the 17th day of Nisan, was a celebration of the harvest, when a sheaf representing the very first of the harvest was waved before the Lord as a symbolic gesture that dedicated the coming harvest to Him.
 (This sheaf was likely to be barley, which was the first crop to ripen) Leviticus 23:9–14

 The word Easter does not occur in the Scriptures.
 However, there is a verse in the King James Version of the New Testament where the word is found, but there the word should actually be translated "Passover" as in the original text (Acts 12:4).
 Easter and Passover are usually close together in our calendars.
 Passover always falls on the 14th day of Nissan of the Jewish calendar as the new moon appears on the 1st day of every month; so on the first day of the Passover falling on the 14th of the month, there is always a full moon.
-Because Easter falls on the first Sunday after the first full moon following March 21, the first day of spring (Northern Hemisphere).
+Because Easter falls on the first Sunday after the first full moon following (March 30th - 02nd April this year 2018) the first day of spring (Northern Hemisphere).
 (The name Easter is derived from a Saxon Goddess called Eastre and some of the customs come from the festival of this goddess).
 Easter is really to be celebrated as the prophetic fulfilment of the Passover and Third Feast of Jehovah as proclaimed in Leviticus 23.
 The "First-fruits" following, the "on the morrow after the Sabbath," points to the resurrection of the Messiah, just as Passover points to "Yeshua our Passover sacrifice for us" (1 Corinthians 5:7).

 Comparing; (the Prophecy) Leviticus 23:9–11 to (the fulfilment) 1 Corinthians 15:19-23.